-As days go by into the unchartered territory of lockdowns and social distancing, we can’t help but turn our lives into a virtual recluse.
-And in the midst of this chaos, anxiety and living in limbo we are forced to take a hard look at the probable future of the music industry.
-With Live music space being completely at a standstill and countless musicians resorting to live shows online, one can’t help but ponder upon what the future holds for the artist community.
+As days go by, into uncharted territory of lockdowns and social distancing, we can’t help but turn ourselves into a virtual recluse.
+In the midst of this chaos, anxiety and living in limbo we are forced to take a hard look at the probable future of the music industry.
+With the Live music space being completely at a standstill and countless musicians resorting to live shows online, one can’t help but ponder upon what the future holds for the artist community.
 Many of us have resorted to teaching music online, hosting some sort of masterclass or a simple yet engaging live streams on social handles for particular topics i.e. songwriting, music theory, music business (copyright, publishing, distribution, label services etc.), music production & sound engineering tips/hacks, mental health & healing programs.

-If you’re a musician or any creative professional, you would have come across multiple stories of other artists currently going through difficult times, be it financial or mental health.
+If you’re a musician or any creative professional, you would have come across multiple stories of other artists currently going through difficult times, be it financial or due to their mental health.
 It is absolutely normal to stumble upon these hardships as we go through a plethora of emotions on a daily basis.
 These unnamed thoughts and feelings come somewhat organically in any creative process.
-And the journey towards a good mental health can seem like an uphill climb to many of us.
+And the journey towards good mental health can seem like an uphill climb to many of us.
 But it gets easier with time as we learn to be more mindful and take actions for the betterment of our overall health.
-However, with heavy usage of social media and other forms of content consumption platforms, these feelings of anxiousness and uncertainty are involuntarily exploited.
-A sense of constant comparison of ourself with others can further worsen our state of wellbeing.
+However, with heavy usage of social media and other forms of content consumption platforms, these feelings of anxiousness and uncertainty are involuntarily exploited and a sense of constant comparison of ourself with others can further worsen our state of wellbeing.

 Small things that can bring you joy